myxo/ofShooter/README.md

  For some reasone openFrameworks makefiles doesn't set c++14 standard if gcc<=4.8, so check your gcc version (or edit OF linux Makefile).
 Run programm by type "make run" (or it will mess root directory).

+WARNING:
+    I've just try to run this project on another computer.
+And it did not work =) I'll make a patch this evening.

  TODO:
  * propper building
  * data resource handling